TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/aws/manual-deployment.md

   </li>
 </ul>

-This page documents the manual deployment of YugabyteDB on six AWS EC2 instances with `c5d.4xlarge` as the instance type and CentOS 7 as the instance operating system.
+This page documents the manual deployment of ZNbaseDB on six AWS EC2 instances with `c5d.4xlarge` as the instance type and CentOS 7 as the instance operating system.
 The deployment is configured for multiple availability zones (multi-AZ), with three AZs, and has a replication factor (RF) of `3`.
 The configuration can be easily changed to handle single-AZ as well as multi-region deployments.

 ## 1. Prerequisites